GilianPonte/gilianponte.github.io/index.md

 # Articles
-## Predicting customer churn: Which churn estimation method should I use?
+## Predicting customer churn: Which estimation method should I use?

 *22 May 2018*